bryh311/bryh311.github.io/content/about.md

 databases, and software engineering.

-I'm was employed this summer as a process control intern at Cleveland-Cliffs working in the .NET and windows ecosystems, and I used to be a teaching assistant for both a C programming and discrete mathematics.
+I was employed this summer as a process control intern at Cleveland-Cliffs working in the .NET and windows ecosystems, and I used to be a teaching assistant for both a C programming and discrete mathematics.